MolSSI-Education/oop_and_design_patterns/_episodes/03-Factory.md

 Imagine you are creating a Monte Carlo or molecular dynamics library.
 An important component of such library is the pairwise energy computation.
-You might be interested in implementing at least two potentials.
-The first one is the popular 12-6 Lennard-Jones potential, whose functional form is
+You might be interested in implementing at least two potentials: the 12-6 Lennard-Jones potential and the Buckingham potential.

-Additionally, you would like to use the Buckingham potential:

 You implement such functional forms using the following classes: